threefoldtech/info_grid/labs/docs/documentation/dashboard/deploy/applications/nextcloud.md

 ## DNS Record with Public IPv4

 After deployment, you will have access to the IPv4 address of the VM you deployed on.
-You will need to add a **DNS A record** (Host: "@", Value: <VM_IP_Address>) to your domain to access Nextcloud.
+You will need to add a **DNS A record** (Host: "@", Value: "VM_IP_Address") to your domain to access Nextcloud.
 This record type indicates the IP address of a given domain.

 ## DNS Record with Gateway

-Before starting the deployment, you will need to add a **DNS A record** (Host: "@", Value: <Gateway_IP>) to your domain.
+Before starting the deployment, you will need to add a **DNS A record** (Host: "@", Value: "Gateway_IP") to your domain.
 The gateway IP will be shown to you when you select this option.

 ## DNS Propagation